-NU 132 Drug and Dosage Calculations I 1 Semester Hour Prerequisite: Admission to the Nursing Program Co-requisite: NU 133 and NU 134 Pre/Co-requisite: BIO 124/BIO 124L
+NU 132 Drug and Dosage Calculations I

+Prerequisite: Admission to the Nursing Program

+Co-requisite: NU 133 and NU 134 Pre/Co-requisite: BIO 124/BIO 124L

 This course is designed to enhance the nursing student's ability to read, interpret and solve dosage calculation problems.
-Critical thinking skills are applied to medication situations to emphasize the importance of accuracy and the avoidance of medication errors.
+Critical thinking skills are applied to medication situations to emphasize the importance of accuracy and avoidance of medication errors.
 Students are expected to be prepared when coming to class.

-NU 133 Health Assessment and Diagnostics I 2 Semester Hours Prerequisite: Admission to the Nursing Program Co-requisite: NU 132 and NU 134 Pre/Co-requisite: BIO 124/BIO 124L
+NU 133 Health Assessment and Diagnostics I

+Prerequisite: Admission to the Nursing Program

+Co-requisite: NU 132 and NU 134 Pre/Co-requisite: BIO 124/BIO 124L

-This course is designed to introduce the nursing student to the knowledge and skills required to perform a health assessment throughout the lifespan and to document appropriate findings.
-The nursing student will be introduced to normal lab values and basic diagnostic procedures.
+This course is designed to introduce the nursing student to knowledge and skills required to perform a health assessment throughout the lifespan and the ability to appropriately document results.
+The nursing student are introduced to normal lab values and basic diagnostic procedures.

-NU 134 Introduction to Nursing Concepts 8 Semester Hours Prerequisite: Admission to the Nursing Program Co-requisite: NU 132 and NU 133 Pre/Co-requisite: BIO 124/BIO 124L and PSY 200
+NU 134 Introduction to Nursing Concepts

+Prerequisite: Admission to the Nursing Program

+Co-requisite: NU 132 and NU 133

+Pre/Co-requisite: BIO 124/BIO 124L and PSY 200

-This course is designed to introduce the beginning student to nursing, concepts and core values essential to the practice of nursing and the role of the nurse as a care provider.
-The clinical, laboratory and simulation experiences involve the implementation of the nursing process and utilization of assessment and communication skills related to basic needs and life processes of individual patients.
-Factors, such as developmental levels, sociocultural differences and mental and emotional status are included.
+This course is designed to introduce the beginning student to nursing, concepts and core values essential to the practice of nursing and care provider role.
+The clinical, laboratory and simulation experiences involve implementation of the nursing process and utilization of assessment, and communication skills related to basic needs and life processes of individual patients.
+Inclusive factors, such as developmental levels, sociocultural differences and mental and emotional status are reviewed.

-NU 142 Drug and Dosage Calculations II 1 Semester Hour Prerequisite: NU 132
+NU 142 Drug and Dosage Calculations II

+1 Semester Hour Prerequisite: NU 132

-Co-requisite: NU 143 and NU 144
+Co-requisite: NU 143 and NU 144Pre/Co-requisite: BIO

-Pre/Co-requisite: BIO 125/BIO 125L
+125/BIO 125L